name-is-cipher/name-is-cipher/README.md

 - A Caffeine based life-form
 - I always learn from mistakes of others who take my advice.
 So my advice is, dont take any advice from me.

-And by the way don’t follow me because I don’t even know where I’m going ..
+And by the way don’t follow me because I don’t even know where I’m going ...
 But you can contact me ->

-Mail: aravindswami135@gmail.com
+Gmail: aravindswami135@gmail.com
 Instagram: [name_is_cipher](https://www.instagram.com/name_is_cipher/)
 FaceBook: [name.is.cipher](https://www.facebook.com/name.is.cipher)